scottfalbo/reading-notes/javascript.md

     + use comments to explain parts of code and organize larger codes.
 Comments are great for others looking at your code.
 + Variable
     + A variable is a temporary place for your code to hold data types.
+        + Naming rules:
+            + must start with a letter, $ or _
+            + no - or . n the name
+            + cannot use reserved words
+            + variables are case sensitive
+            + be descriptive
+            + camel case for more than one word